Everything You Need To Know About Toronto Laneway Suites!

 What About Value Add?

-It is challenging to determine the exact value of a property with a Laneway Suite, as there is limited sales data available.
-However, it is safe to say that it should be worth at least what you paid for it.
-It’s likely that the property may even be worth more if you stack it against market cap rates, but we’ll need more sales transactions to confirm this in the future.
+It is safe to say that it should be worth at least what you paid for it, and likely that the property may even be worth more if you stack it against market cap rates, but we’ll need more sales transactions to confirm this in the future.

 Toronto Laneway Suite Fire Requirements